Take Classes Online!

 Partially Online or Remote

-CCAC Degree and Certificate programs in which most course requirements can be completed partially online or remote.
+CCAC’s Virtual Campus currently features 27 degree, certificate and diploma programs in which most course requirements can be completed partially online or remotely.

 Faculty develop Virtual Campus courses as alternatives to traditional in-class courses.
 As a result, students have been able to substitute these courses for traditional course requirements.
-A review of the CCAC Course Catalog revealed that this alternative delivery option could substitute for 50% to 99% of the traditional courses in the following degree and certificate programs.
+A review of the CCAC Course Catalog revealed that this alternative delivery option could substitute for 50% to 99% of the traditional courses in the following degree, certificate and diploma programs.

 Notice to Out-of-State Students